Over 18 Years in the Arts Scene

 More than 25,000 people visited the first Artomatic during its six-week lifespan and the event was widely reviewed and discussed in the regional media.
 The D.C.
 Commission on the Arts and Humanities was one of Artomatic’s earliest supporters.
 The Commission bought $25,000 in works from this first show for permanent display in public buildings in the city through its Art in Public Places program.

 MadisonMarquette donated the use of the old Hechinger’s Building near Tenley Circle for a second Artomatic.
-Musicians and performing artists became part of Artomatic.
-665 visual artists exhibited and 200 performances were conducted.
+Musicians and performing artists became part of Artomatic and swelled the ranks of participating artists to more than 400.
 About 35,000 people visited the show.

 Kaempfer Development donated the use of an old EPA building on the Southwest waterfront for the 2002 Artomatic.
 Over 1,000 artists participated (of which 700 were visual artists), and 40,000 visited.